AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 | Subject | A subject is the user requesting access to a resource to perform an action. |
 | User groups | User groups are multiple users that have been grouped together and have the access to execute the same functions. |

-With attribute-based access control, some functionalities on the landing page such as "Identity", "Score Definition", "Access Restricted" and "Clone" are unavailable for certain Customer AI service instances.
+With attribute-based access control, some fields and functionalities would have access restricted and be unavailable for certain Customer AI service instances.
+Examples include, "Identity", "Score Definition", and "Clone."

 ![](../images/user-guide/unavailable-functionalities.png)